Fadyedwar89/SwiftLibgd/README.md

 SwiftLibgd is a Swift wrapper for libgd, providing server-side image manipulation where Core Graphics isn’t available.
-Build for Swift 6.2+.
+Built for Swift 6.2+.

 It allows you to:
 - Load and save PNG/JPEG images.